nefedov-yury/new_paradox/README.md

 ---------------------------------------------------------------------------
 ## new_paradox.vim

-* This is Vim color scheme with dark blue-green background.
+* Vim color scheme with a dark blue-green background.
-  Works in GUI or truecolor terminals.
+  It is intended for GUI or true-color terminals.

-* This is a modification of the paradox color scheme from the [color sampler pack]( https://www.vim.org/scripts/script.php?script_id=625).
+* This is a modification of the Paradox color scheme from the [color sampler pack]( https://www.vim.org/scripts/script.php?script_id=625).
   The purpose of the change was to improve the visibility in terms of readability of the edited text.

-* Best used with vim-airline **deus** theme.
+* Best used with Vim-Airline **deus** theme.

 ---------------------------------------------------------------------------
 ## Installation